aravindraja1990/QRAngular/README.md

 # QRAngular
-It is used for Scanning QR code and send data
+It is used for Scanning QR code using javascript library.